wildtruc/winestarter/README.md

  - wget (for PoL packages download, usualy by default in all distros)
  - ImageMagick (for image convertion, usualy by default in all distros)
  - strings (for Wine/Ms lnk file reading, usualy by default in all distros)
- - icoutils (for MS Icons png extraction, name can vary by distro)
+ - icoutils (for MS Icons png extraction, name can vary by distro like icotools)
  - Winetricks (for dlls downlaod and install, usualy in non-free distros repos)

  and obviously, Wine :)